jeanschuchardt/jeanschuchardt/README.md

 I'm a software engineer

-- 🔭 I’m currently working with Enterprise Content Management application
+- 🔭 I’m currently working with microservices using spring-boot in java
 - 🌱 I have back to the basics and I'm refreshing my mind with design patterns and spring framework concepts.
+- 👯 I’m looking to collaborate on stack overflow, and here on github.

 <!--
 **jeanschuchardt/jeanschuchardt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.